 Fine Cell Work's Open the Gate Programme, funded by the National Lottery Community Fund, supports prisoners with reintegration into society upon their release from prison.

-The programme offers a range of support to ex-prisoners, who we refer to as Apprentices, including:
+The programme offers a range of support to prison leavers, who we refer to as Apprentices, including:

 - Volunteering opportunities in the Fine Works Hub to give apprentices structure, routine and purpose to their days in a beautiful professional workshop.
 This also provides an up-to-date reference to put on their CV.
 Roles available include admin, stock management, packing and dispatch, events, sales and textile production – both administrative and vocational.